“To err is human” is a famous saying that many of us have come across at one point in our lives.

 Essentially referring to a tendency to exaggerate an employee or job interviewee’s good or negative traits based solely on superficial first impressions.

-If the first impression is negative, there is a tendency to overlook positive traits of the individual and only focus on the negative.
+360 Degree Performance says if the first impression is negative, there is a tendency to overlook the positive traits of the individual and only focus on the negative.

 The individual often has to work very hard to have their positive characteristics recognized in this situation because every following interaction is seen through the filter of the negative first impression.